 Key takeaways

-• Testosterone is usually covered by health insurance if you’ve been diagnosed with hypogonadism (low testosterone).
+Testosterone replacement therapy (TRT) is usually covered by health insurance if you’ve been diagnosed with hypogonadism (low testosterone).

-• It can be more challenging to get coverage for testosterone for gender affirming care or menopause.
+It can be more challenging to get coverage for TRT for gender affirming care or menopause.

-• Many insurance companies will require prior authorization before covering testosterone.
+Many insurance companies will require prior authorization before covering TRT.
 Others may require step therapy.

-Testosterone is a hormone produced by the body and is responsible for male sex characteristics.
-When testosterone hormone levels are low, a healthcare provider or doctor can prescribe synthetic or natural forms of testosterone to restore normal levels.
-Testosterone is sold both generically and under brand names like Aveed, Delatestryl, and Depo-Testosterone.
-Most of the time, testosterone is administered by injection, but it can also be taken as a tablet, gel, or patch.
+Testosterone is a hormone produced by the body in both males and females.
+More testosterone is produced in males, which results in male sex characteristics.
+When testosterone hormone levels are low, a healthcare provider can prescribe testosterone replacement to restore normal levels.
+Testosterone is sold both generically and under brand names like AndroGel, Testim, Fortesta, Vogelxo, and Depo-Testosterone.
+Testosterone replacement may be prescribed as a topical gel or solution, injection, pellet, oral tablet, or patch.

 Yes, health insurance does typically cover testosterone, says Pranav Dadhich, MD, a urologist focused on men’s health.
 “I prescribe various formulations of testosterone and treat a large number of patients with testicular hypofunction,” he shares.
 “However, there can be significant burdens and prior authorizations that delay prescription of the medication.”

-It’s important to understand that health insurance coverage can be complicated, and coverage for testosterone treatment can vary based on a myriad of factors.
-Not only that, but testosterone copays and coinsurance may come into play, meaning that even when your health insurance company covers testosterone, there may be additional out-of-pocket expenses that you are responsible for.
-Additionally, some insurance companies may encourage you to try a generic version of testosterone before covered brand names, such as AndroGel, Testim, or Depo-Testosterone.
+Health insurance coverage can be complicated, and coverage for TRT can vary based on many factors.
+Copays, coinsurance, and deductibles may also come into play, meaning that even when your health insurance covers testosterone, there may be additional out-of-pocket expenses that you are responsible for.
+Additionally, some insurance companies may require you to try a generic version or a different form of testosterone before brand names such as AndroGel or Testim are covered.

 Coverage based on insurance type

-The type of health insurance you have can also affect whether your testosterone prescription is covered.
-Here’s what to know, according to Dr. Khoshaba:
+The type of health insurance you have can affect whether your testosterone prescription is covered.
+According to Linda Khoshaba, NMD, FABNE, founder of Natural Endocrinology Specialists, here are some things to consider about TRT coverage:

-• Employer-sponsored plans and most ACA marketplace plans cover testosterone, but what they cover and how much you have to pay out of pocket vary quite a bit.
+- Employer-sponsored plans and most ACA marketplace plans cover testosterone replacement.
+But what they cover and how much you have to pay out-of-pocket vary quite a bit.

-• Some Medicare Part D plans cover testosterone, but usually only when it’s prescribed for low testosterone.
+- Some Medicare Part D plans cover TRT, but usually only when it’s prescribed for low testosterone.
 Even then, you may need prior approval.

 Other criteria for coverage